AyoubBenBrahim/42-rainfall/level9/walkthrough.md

    0x0804874c <+18>:    ret

 This appears to be x86 assembly code for a C++ member function named "N::operator+", which is likely an operator overload for the '+' operator for a class 'N'.
-Some observations can be made:

 The instruction at 0x0804873d loads the value of the first argument passed to the function (a pointer to an object of class N) into EAX.